ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name or ID of the cluster.
 This value is required.</dd>

 <dt><code>-f</code></dt>
-<dd>Optional: This add-on is a dependency for the <code>istio-sample-bookinfo</code> managed add-on.
+<dd>Optional: This Istio add-on is a dependency for the <code>istio-sample-bookinfo</code> managed add-on.
 Include this flag to also disable that add-on.</dd>
 </dl>

 #### `ibmcloud ks cluster-addon-disable istio-sample-bookinfo`